Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Marcus Smart included, hit the court versus the Philadelphia 76ers at 7:30 PM ET on Monday in the 2023 NBA Playoffs.
+Marcus Smart and the rest of the Boston Celtics hit the court versus the Philadelphia 76ers in the NBA Playoffs on Wednesday, at 8:00 PM ET.

-Now let's dig into Smart's available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this article we will dive into Smart's prop bets, using stats to help you make good picks.

 Marcus Smart Prop Bets vs. the 76ers